-Measured in Avida as metabolic rate divided by gestation time.
-Holding the environment constant, if organism X has twice the fitness of organism Y, it means that it, on average, X will reproduce twice as fast as Y. This fitness measure is objective, in that it measures non-relative things (metabolic rate and gestation time).
-It is important to realize that, in terms of natural selection, the fitness of an organism must be compared to the organisms it competes with.
-An organism with a fitness of .3 will have a selective advantage in a population where every other organism has a fitness of .1, whereas this same organism with a fitness of .3 will be at a selective disadvantage in a population where every other organism has a fitness of .1 whereas this same organism with a fitness of 10.
+Measured in Avida as energy acquisition rate divided by offspring cost.
+Holding the environment constant, if organism X has twice the fitness of organism Y, it means that, on average, X will reproduce twice as quickly as Y. It is important to realize that, in terms of natural selection, the fitness of an organism must be compared to the organisms it competes with.
+An organism with a fitness of 0.3 will have a selective advantage in a population where every other organism has a fitness of 0.1, whereas this same organism with a fitness of 0.3 will be at a selective disadvantage in a population where every other organism has a fitness of 1.4.